MichtoTM/MCT3_Utility/README.md

 * Extract it in a safe place,
 * Add ```token.txt``` in ```/mct3``` folder it must contain your VirusTotal api key,
 * Open a CMD and run ```pip install -e .```

+### Please note that to run flac2mp3, you will need to add FFmpeg to the Windows path.